Constitutional Court Procedure Act

 (Binding Effect of Judgments on Unconsolidated Relevant Cases)

-The Constitutional Court shall declare by a ruling that the judgements of the cases under Chapters 3, 4, 7 and 8 shall have effect in respect of other petitions challenging the same impugned laws or arising from the same disputes but not being heard together in a joint oral argument session, provided that other petitions have been lodged with the Constitutional Court prior to the pronouncement or publication of the judgments and satisfy the admissibility requirements.
+The Constitutional Court shall declare by an order that the judgments of the cases under Chapters 3, 4, 7 and 8 shall have effect in respect of other petitions challenging the same impugned laws or arising from the same disputes but not being heard together in a joint oral argument session, provided that those other petitions have been lodged with the Constitutional Court prior to the pronouncement or publication of the judgments and satisfied the admissibility requirements.

-The procedural provisions governing constitutional interpretation and those governing uniform interpretation of statutes and regulations specified in Articles 32 or 87, respectively, shall apply mutatis mutandis to the rendering of the ruling referred to in the preceding Paragraph; such a ruling must be given reasons.
+The procedural provisions governing constitutional interpretation and those governing uniform interpretation of statutes and regulations specified in Articles 32 and 87, respectively, shall apply mutatis mutandis to the rendering of the order referred to in the preceding Paragraph; such an order must be given reasons.

 The provisions of the preceding two Paragraphs do not apply to the cases governed by Articles 59 and 83.